Thermodynamic Multipoles and Dissipative Conductivities in Metallic Systems: Thermodynamic Multipoles and Conductivities

 With these preliminaries in hand, we now present the central result of this work.
 We show that the Fermi-surface contribution to the thermodynamic EQ moment, $Q_{ij}^{\mathrm{surf}}$, is directly related to the dissipative longitudinal charge conductivity $\sigma^{\mathrm{L}}_{ij}$ as

-where $\tau$ is the phenomenological relaxation time.
+where $\tau$ is the phenomenological relaxation time~\cite{ashcroft,resta:epjb2011,resta:arxiv2017DWOAM,resta:jpcm2018DWSCW}.
+A brief derivation of Equation~\ref{eq:Q_sigma} is provided in the Supporting Information~\cite{SI}.
 Equation~\ref{eq:Q_sigma} remains valid even in metallic systems and at finite temperatures, indicating that dissipative transport is governed by the Fermi-surface contribution to the thermodynamic multipole moment.
+We note that this relation holds for both the anisotropic and isotropic parts of $\sigma^{\mathrm{L}}_{ij}$.
 This result should be contrasted with the well-established thermodynamic relation in insulating systems.
 In insulating systems at zero temperature, the following relation holds~\cite{daido:prb2020}:

 where $\chi_{ij}$ denotes the electric susceptibility that characterizes the polarization response to a static electric field.

 Equation~\ref{eq:Q_sigma} may also be contrasted with the well-known connection between the thermodynamic orbital magnetic dipole and the anomalous Hall conductivity, which is valid for both insulating and metallic systems at finite temperatures: